BrettlyCD/BrettlyCD.github.io/_posts/2023-11-13-power-bi-control-charts.md

 **Blogger's Note:**

 I like to add some background color to my title as in the picture above, but I didn't even show the steps because it's pure personal preference.
-If you want to do the same it is also under the 'Format visul - general - effects' pane.
+If you want to do the same it is also under the 'Format visual - general - effects' pane.

 ### Building the Moving Range Control Chart